CISSP-Study-Resources

 • 1.3.1 Alignment of security function to business strategy, goals, mission, and objectives

-• Security Management Planning: ensures proper creation/implementation/enforcment of a security policy, and alignment with org strategy, goals, mission, and objectives
+• Security Management Planning: ensures proper creation/implementation/enforcment of a security policy, and alignment with org strategy, goals, mission, and objectives; security management is based on three types of plans: strategic, tactical, and operational

 • Strategic Plan: a strategic plan is a long-term plan (useful for 5 years); it defines the org’s security purpose

-• A strategic plan should include risk assessment
+• A strategic plan should include a risk assessment

 • Tactical Plan: mid-term plan (1 year or less) developed to provide more details on accomplishing the goals set forth in the strategic plan